Police and Firefighters Member Handbook: Benefit Application Checklists

 - the local board’s determination of class of impairment for Fund members hired after Dec.
 31, 1989, or who elected to change to disability terms of the 1990 Plan,

-- a copy of your birth certificate (if not already submitted), and
+- a copy of birth certificates for both you and your spouse (if not already submitted), and

 - for Pre-1990 Plan members, a copy of the local board duty-related disability determination.